teleprint-me/py.gpt.prompt/docs/notes/orca-mini.md

 # Orca Mini Notes and Observations

-- **3B Models:** These models do not self-identify or role-play.
-They are best suited for smaller scoped problems but require more effort to work with due to their lack of self-reference.
+- **3B Models:** These models do not self-identify or role-play, lacking self-reference or self-reflection.
+They are best suited for smaller scoped problems but require more effort to work with.
 They have the fastest inference speeds, but the lowest quality.

-- **7B Models:** The 7B models perform significantly better, capable of self-identifying and assuming roles.
+- **7B Models:** The 7B models perform significantly better, capable of self-identifying and assuming roles, showing potential for self-reflection.
   This makes them ideal for tasks like programming assistance.
 Among them, the q5_1 and q6_K models deliver the best performance, offering superior cognitive reasoning and a better understanding of complex, abstract concepts.
 The models have a slower inference speed, but are comparably faster when compared to its larger 13B predecessor.

   - **Formatting Challenges:** The 7B models have notable issues with output formatting.
 Potential solutions include using precise prompts and corrective